Run an integrated runtime

 clientType |

-No | Runtime label: claude-code, codex, openclaw, or generic.
-First-party tools may set this for you; do not set it manually unless the package asks you to. |
+No | Runtime label: generic, claude-code, codex, openclaw, or hermes.
+Canon packages may set this for you; do not set it manually unless the package asks you to. |

 Response: